Emma Clark, BA (Hons) - Author

 • Autoimmune Disorders: Nervous system dysregulation may compromise your immune system and lead to chronic inflammation.
 This may result in, or exacerbate, existing autoimmune diseases like lupus or rheumatoid arthritis.[*]

-• Social and Emotional Struggles: You may find it challenging to maintain healthy social interactions and experience heightened irritability, emotional outbursts, or even social withdrawal.
+• Social and Emotional Struggles: You might find it difficult to maintain healthy social interactions and experience irritability, emotional outbursts, or even social withdrawal.

-• Chronic Pain: Dysregulated nervous systems can heighten your perception of pain.
+• Chronic Pain: Dysregulated nervous systems can increase your perception of pain.

 What Causes a Sensitive Nervous System?

-There are multiple factors that may contribute to developing a dysregulated and sensitive nervous system.
-These include:
+There are many factors that may contribute to developing a dysregulated and sensitive nervous system.
+Some usual suspects that could be at play, include:

 It’s important to note that the nervous system does not function in isolation.
 It interacts with other systems, such as the endocrine system (which regulates hormones) and the immune system.
 Dysregulation in one system can trigger dysregulation in others, causing overlapping symptoms.